rolandhill/vsgimgui_org/README.md

 # vsgimgui
 Integrating ImGui with VulkanSceneGraph
+2021
 Roland Hill
 Don Burns

-This repository contains working files for integrating ImGui with VSG.
-It takes the form of a VSG viewer that displays a hardwired teapot with the ImGui Demo window overlaid.
+This repository contains files for integrating Dear ImGui with VSG.
+To use, follow these steps:

-- There are still numerous Vulkan debug messages.
-- Mouse integration is included, but keyboard integration needs to be done.
+1. Set up a RenderGraph so that the Dear ImGui user interface can be rendered on top of your 3D scene.
+1. Create an instance of vsgImGui and add it to the renderGraph.
+1. Create an instance of VSGImGuiEventHandler and add it as a handler to the viewer.
+Note that it should be added first so that ImGui can grab any mouse and keyboard input it needs then pass other events to the rest of VSG.

-After you build vsgimgui, you need to copy teapot.vsgt into the bin directory.
+There is a example program to demostrate use.
+If you want to build and run the example you will need to copy teapot.vsgt into your bin directory as it's hardwired.

-Use *./vsgimgui -d* to show the Vulkan debug messages in the console.
+The source code is published under the [MIT License](LICENSE.md).